2522 - 訊息視覺化的都市地圖學

 Responsible instructor: Lin Wei Ping

-The 2020 message visual urban map learning course will discuss how to present information on two-dimensional images, namely maps, to help urban space and architecture design thinking based on the context of contemporary urban connotation and diversified information.
-This course is not an exploration of software and production technology, but a Vibrant Life in the city explored by Jane Jacobs at The Death And Life Of Great American Cities and the “political” described by Hannah Arendt in The Human Condition as the goal of urban life (we can also call it the good life (Plato)) makes a comprehensive analysis of the collective life of contemporary cities.
-This analysis will also help the description of the design plan and make people more understand the city we live in in the era of multiple information, and then form a two-dimensional image logic, which is different from linear and syntactic.
-This image will better help the understanding and analysis of three-dimensional and real spaces.
+The 2020 Urban Cartography Course on Information Visualization will discuss how to present information on a two-dimensional view, that is, a map, to help think about urban space and architectural design, based on the context of contemporary urban construction and diverse information.
+This course is not a discussion of software and production technology, but is based on Jane Jacobs' discussion of urban Vibrant Life in The Death And Life Of Great American Cities, and Hannah Arendt's description of "political" as the goal of urban life in The Human Condition (we can also call it the good life (Plato)), make a comprehensive analysis of the collective life of contemporary cities.
+This analysis will also help the discussion of design plans and help people better understand the city we live in in the era of multiple information, and then organize a two-dimensional pictorial logic.
+Different from linear (linear) and syntactic (syntactic) discussions, this pictorial style will be more helpful in the understanding and analysis of three-dimensional, real space.

-In addition to thinking and analysis of methodology, in order to better enhance the application level, this course will combine the topic projects made to explain today's urban space through map production.
+In addition to methodological thinking and analysis, in order to better strengthen the application level, this course will combine practical projects to interpret today's urban space through map production.
 The theme of this course is: Analytical Mapping – Value of house at Suburban in Taichung.
-In conjunction with different stages of course progress, students must submit reports and corresponding map production results, which will be conducted in person or in groups.
+According to the different stages of the course progress, students are required to submit reports and corresponding map production results, which will be conducted individually or in groups.

 Analytical Mapping – Value of house at Suburban in Taichung

-This exploration and commentary on contemporary urban discussions, in which three nouns will be discussed.
-First of all, Value covers many possibilities for urban space or design, and is also an opportunity and design basis that designers often explore.
-In the face of the complex urban factors, rapid mobility, more diverse population composition, explosive information exchange, etc., how to find the "real value" of a piece of land or a specific location, in the face of the "real value" of a piece of land or a specific location.
-The real value must have a corresponding position.
-Therefore, the importance of this subject will be how to organize and re-present the observed phenomena and information in a logical way.
-Compared with the human subject's question about maps decades ago and hundreds of years ago, it is a description of this tangible world.
-The compilation and re-presentation of this subject will be the good that contemporary urban life pursues for humans.
-A description of the intangible world of life.
-The second is house, which is a statistic about the places where we live.
-A livable way and space have always been a hot topic in architecture design.
-After modernism, post-modernism, regionalism, and even today's cities have never been separated from a good living environment.
-In discussion, I believe there has never been a correct answer.
-Similar to value and different time and space locations, how to live in our cities can be understood by maps, and maps can be used to deepen its definition.
-The logic and stand-up are what we should build.
-Finally, Suburban, a question that will begin to be rethinked in the era of globalization.
-In the current period of theory, the wealthy Americans liked to go to suburbs, while the Asian region was concentrated in cities.
-Now, the term for suburbs seems to have begun to change.
-With the expansion of the city and the advancement of basic facilities, people have an hour of life in the metropolis.
-The living circle began to expand; the absolute core of the past has become multi-core today, and the inconvenience of the past suburbs has also been greatly improved.
-Accordingly, this transformation is a bottom-up transformation.
-Despite this, many design guides and regulations have followed the old understanding and the "neighborhood" that are formulated in different regions.
-Comparing the clear boundaries and divisions of traditional administrative maps, this topic will be the use of new comments to refining the boarder definition on the map, and through the Info graphic mapping on the map, various stories currently published in the suburbs of Taiwan are presented in a theme-based map.
+In this exploration and interpretation of contemporary urban issues, three terms will be discussed.
+First of all, Value covers many possible compliments.
+For urban space or design, it is also an opportunity and design basis that designers often discuss.
+In the face of increasingly complex urban factors, faster speed (mobility), more diverse population composition, explosive information exchange, etc., how to find the "real value" of a piece of land or a specific location? value), and the true value requires a corresponding stance.
+Therefore, the importance of discussing this topic will be how to logically organize and re-present the observed phenomena and information.
+Compared with the knowledge of cartography decades and hundreds of years ago, humans are describing the tangible (tangible) world.
+The organization and re-presentation of this topic will be how contemporary urban life corresponds to the good that humans pursue.
+A depiction of the intangible world of life.
+The second is house, which is a general term for the place where we live.
+A livable way and space have always been a hot topic in architectural design.
+After modernism, postmodernism, regionalism and even today, our cities have never stopped focusing on a good living environment.
+Discussion, I believe there has never been a correct answer.
+Similar to value, how residence is interpreted in our cities in different time and space locations can be understood with maps, and maps can also be used to deepen its definition.
+We will need to construct the logic and stance.
+Finally, there is Suburban, an issue that will begin to be rethought in the era of globalization.
+In the era of modernism, rich people in the United States yearned for suburbs, while Asian regions concentrated in urban areas.
+Nowadays, the word suburb seems to have begun to change.
+With the expansion of cities and the advancement of infrastructure, people's daily life in metropolitan areas The living circle began to expand; the absolute core in the past has become a multi-core today, and the inconveniences of the suburbs in the past have also been greatly improved.
+Correspondingly, this transformation is a bottom-up change.
+Despite this, there are still many design guidelines and regulations that use the old understanding and standardized "boundaries" to draw different areas.
+Compared with the clear boundaries and divisions of traditional administrative maps, this project will use a new interpretation to re-find the boarder definition on the map, and through the visualization of urban information on the map (Info graphic mapping), present various stories of Taiwan's current urban suburbs in the form of thematic maps.

-"Overallness", "objectivity" and "logical" are the three main points of this course.
-Through reading books and discussing in the class, a reading city is constructed and presentation of the concept is the training that I hope to achieve through this course.
-Through this course, students in architecture or design-related subjects can learn to organize the final discussions of self-stage and university.
-Map methods and ways to understand cities are based on contextualism discussions.
-Such discussions and knowledge of reading will be a powerful basis today.
-In addition to ideological discussions and organization, discussions on readability and aesthetics (visualization) will also be conducted on representation.
+"Holisticity", "objectivity", and "logic" are the three major focuses of this course.
+Through book reading and classroom discussions, the construction of a reading city and the presentation of argumentative thoughts are the training we hope to achieve through this course.
+Students of architecture or design-related majors, through this course, please learn to organize your own position and the final statement of the university.
+The methodology of maps and the way of understanding the city are both based on the discussion of contextualism.
+This kind of discussion, combined with the knowledge of readings, will be a powerful basis today.
+In addition to ideological discussion and organization, legibility and aesthetics (visualization) will also be discussed in terms of representation.

 week 1-3: